 - Serve as guidelines for content, instruction, and evaluation

-Takeaways should flow from a needs assessment.
-You are encouraged to review the results of the recent AALL member needs assessment to identify the gap between an existing condition and a desired condition.
+You are encouraged to review the "must-have" program topics for 2018 to identify the gap between an existing condition and a desired condition.
 AALL is looking for sessions that bridge that gap!

 What are the characteristics of good takeaways?

 - The specified action by the learners must be observable.

 - The specified action by the learners must be measurable.